stevejpapad/image-text-verification/README.md

  'image_path': 'images/false_239.jpg',
  'label': 'out-of-context'}
 ```
-If you encounter any problems when downloading and preparing FIGMENTS (e.g dead image URLs) please contact with stefpapad@iti.gr
+If you encounter any problems when downloading and preparing VERITE (e.g dead image URLs) please contact with stefpapad@iti.gr

 ## Prerequisite
 If you want to reproduce the experiments on the paper it is necassary to first download the following datasets and save them in their respective folder: